EastonThewes/taren/Gods/Gods.md

 ## God List

 **The Creator God**
-Elil - The God of Sun and Healing - Life, Light
+Elil (N) - The God of Life and Light - Life, Light

 **Prime Ascended**
 Serreth (NG) - The Goddess of Good Health and Healing - Life